Identifying ExtremaIn Exercises 41–52:a. Identify the function’s ... | Channels for Pearson+

 Critical Points

-Critical points are values of x where the derivative of a function is either zero or undefined.
-These points are potential candidates for local extrema.
-To find them, calculate the derivative of the function and solve for x where the derivative equals zero or does not exist.
-Analyzing these points helps in determining the behavior of the function around them.
+Critical points of a function occur where its derivative is zero or undefined.
+These points are potential locations for local extrema, as they indicate where the function's slope changes direction.
+To find critical points, compute the derivative of the function and solve for values of the variable where the derivative equals zero or does not exist.

 Recommended video: